Visitors Guide A

 Aitutaki is simply stunning – it is one of those rare places that actually outdoes the photos in a brochure (most of the Cooks promotional azure lagoon and sandy beach shots were taken here).
 It looks as good as the photos but the other senses are also rewarded – the warm water, the soft sand, the feeling that time has stopped.
 More than a day trip is recommended as there are also some good restaurants and nightspots (and accommodation).
 Apart from the magnificent lagoon, the island itself is lush with an interesting history and way of life.
 The eight villages indulge in healthy competition in sport and dance and they consider the Rarotongans far too busy and materialistic.
 After the plethora of Raro dogs you’ll be surprised that there’s not one dog on Aitutaki.
 Mind you, there’s every chance a cat or two will brush your legs during dinner in a restaurant.
 And, if you only have time for one restaurant, Café Tupuna won’t disappoint.

 Aitutaki Lagoon Resort & Spa

 This is the sister resort to the Rarotongan Resort & Spa on the stunning island of Aitutaki.
 It’s a large resort with a variety of accommodation and has the Cook’s only overwater bungalows.
-It’s casual, probably overpriced for what you get, but the location is lovely.
+It’s casual, but not inexpensive, and the location is lovely.
 If you could bottle the smell of frangipani oil from the spa you could make a fortune.
 Hang on, someone has probably thought of that…

 This property has six self-contained bungalows with a lovely aspect over the lagoon but it’s a fair way away from everything on Aitutaki so you’ll need to add the cost of car or scooter hire to the tariff if you want to get about.
 The snorkelling from this part of the island isn’t great and there’s no beach nearby.